Treaty of Safar: Terms

 The Byzantine emperor would recognize Qarquya as the rightful emir, and his lieutenant Bakjur as his heir.
 Subsequently, however, the emperor would name both the emir and the qadi from the city's inhabitants.
 In return, however, Aleppo and its territory became tributary to Byzantium to the order of 700,000 silver dirhams annually, or a head tax of one gold dinar (equivalent to 16 dirham).
 Furthermore, an imperial official was installed in the city to collect a 10% tax on all goods imported from Byzantine territory, and the emirs of Aleppo were forced to prohibit armies from other Muslim states to pass through their territory, provide intelligence on any such armies moving against Byzantium, and render military assistance to any Byzantine army operating in Syria.
 The legal standing of Christians in Aleppine territory was guaranteed, and any slave or robber who fled from Byzantine territory had to be returned, along with any Muslim spy who came to gather intelligence on the Byzantines.

 Aftermath

-With the direct control of Aleppo now secured, the Byzantines also directly benefited from a new influx of trade in the region.
+With the indirect control of Aleppo now secured, the Byzantines also directly benefited from a new influx of trade in the region.
 The defense of Antioch was also now greatly enforced.
 The treaty was generally respected by the Hamdanids and the Byzantines for the next fifty years, despite the attempts of the Fatimid Caliphate to occupy Aleppo.